sarvesh-avhad/ITSA_Website/CONTRIBUTING.md

 - **🧑‍💼 Committee Management**: Displays the current ITSA core committee and faculty advisors with beautiful profile cards.
 - **🛡️ Audit Logging**: Complete traceability of all system actions for administrators.

+- **Event Attendance Scanner**:
+  Develop a mobile-friendly QR code scanner page within the admin dashboard to quickly scan student tickets at the door and mark them as "Attended".

+- **Dynamic Bulk Certification Creation**:
+  Currently, certificates are somewhat rigid.
+We need a dynamic builder where administrators can upload custom templates and map variables (like Name, Event, Date) to X/Y coordinates for bulk PDF generation.

 ---

 ## 📁 Project Structure